 Rooms with a private bathroom at three-star hotels such as Fosshótel Barón, or quality guesthouses.
 Located in the city center or in close vicinity.
 Breakfast is included.

 Below you can see the car rental options available for this self-drive tour.
 All our vehicles are new or current models, maximum two years of age, and come equipped with a GPS, CDW, GP and SCDW insurances.
-You can also upgrade to an automatic model, free of charge.
+You can also upgrade to an automatic model.
 All cars have winter tyres.
 For all winter driving, we highly recommend a Comfort level 4x4 vehicle or Luxury 4x4 to combat possible heavy winter conditions.